friendly-bits/geoblocker-bash/DETAILS.md

 12. check-ip-in-registry.sh
 13. detect-local-subnets.sh

-The scripts intended as user interface are **-install**, **-uninstall**, **-manage** and **check-ip-in-registry.sh**.
+The scripts intended as user interface are **-install**, **-uninstall**, **-manage** and **check-ip-in-source.sh**.
 All the other scripts are intended as a back-end, although they can be run by the user as well (I don't recommend that).
 If you just want to install and move on, you only need to run the -install script, specify mode with the -m option and specify country codes with the "-c" option.
 Provided you are not missing any pre-requisites, it should be as easy as that.
 After installation, the user interface is provided by simply running "geoblocker-bash", which is a symlink to the -manage script.

 The **-backup** script can be used individually.
 By default, it is launched by the -run script to create a backup of the firewall state and the geoblocking ipsets before every action you apply to the firewall.
 If you encounter issues, you can use the -backup script with the 'restore' command to restore the firewall to its previous state.
 It also restores the previous config.